shines-lab/shines-lab.github.io/_projects/1_project.markdown

 To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: Project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---

 <div class="img_row">